How Fair is Your Diffusion Recommender Model?: Introduction

-As observed by~\citet{DBLP:conf/sigir/WangXFL0C23}, the diffusion model framework is well-suited for recommendation settings, where it may effectively learn to denoise users' implicit feedback containing noisy interactions, \ie false positives.
-Their approach, called \textit{DiffRec}, shows improved performance to traditional generative RSs, \eg those based on variational autoencoders~\cite{DBLP:conf/www/LiangKHJ18} and generative adversarial networks~\cite{DBLP:conf/sigir/WangYZGXWZZ17} by addressing their limited representational power (the former) or unstable training procedures (the latter).
-Similarly, other works have proposed to leverage diffusion models for specific recommendation tasks such as point-of-interests~\cite{DBLP:journals/tois/QinWJLZ24}, sequential~\cite{DBLP:journals/corr/abs-2304-00686, DBLP:conf/aaai/MaXMCZLK24}, or knowledge graph-based recommendation~\cite{DBLP:conf/wsdm/JiangYXH24}.
+As observed by~\citet{DBLP:conf/sigir/WangXFL0C23}, the diffusion model framework is well-suited for recommendation settings, as it can learn to denoise users' implicit feedback containing noisy interactions, \ie false positives.
+This approach, called \emph{DiffRec}, shows improved performance with respect to traditional generative RSs, \eg those based on variational autoencoders (VAEs)~\cite{DBLP:conf/www/LiangKHJ18} and generative adversarial networks (GANs)~\cite{DBLP:conf/sigir/WangYZGXWZZ17}, by addressing the limited representational power of the former and the unstable training procedures of the latter.
+Similarly, other works proposed to leverage diffusion models for specific recommendation tasks such as point-of-interests~\cite{DBLP:journals/tois/QinWJLZ24}, sequential~\cite{DBLP:journals/tois/LiSL24, DBLP:conf/aaai/MaXMCZLK24}, or knowledge graph-based recommendation~\cite{DBLP:conf/wsdm/JiangYXH24}.